PacktPublishing/Hands-On-Microservices-with-Spring-Boot-and-Spring-Cloud/README.md

 * Page 102 (Last paragraph, line 2): **Once the CoreOS server has started running in its container you can, for example, ask what version of CoreOS that it runs with the cat /etc/redhat-release command.** _should be_ **Once the CoreOS server has started running in its container, you can, for example, ask what version of CoreOS it is running using the cat /etc/redhat-release command.**

-* Page 370 (_Adding programmable delays and random errors_ section) **faultPercentage: Causes the getProduct API on the product microservice**  _should be_ **faultPercent: Causes the getProduct API on the product microservice to**
+* Page 370 (_Adding programmable delays and random errors_ section) **faultPercentage: Causes the getProduct API on the product microservice...**  _should be_ **faultPercent: Causes the getProduct API on the product microservice to..**

-* Page 370 (_Changes in the API definitions_ section) **The two query parameters that we introduced previously, delay and faultPercentage, have been defined in the api project in the following two Java interfaces** _should be_ **The two query parameters that we introduced previously, delay and faultPercent, have been defined in the api project in the following two Java interfaces**
+* Page 370 (_Changes in the API definitions_ section) **The two query parameters that we introduced previously, delay and faultPercentage, have been defined in the api project in the following two Java interfaces...** _should be_ **The two query parameters that we introduced previously, delay and faultPercent, have been defined in the api project in the following two Java interfaces...**

 ## Source code changes